Shopify/hydrogen-v1/docs/components/cartlineprovider.md

+---
+url: /api/hydrogen/components/cart/cartlineprovider
+title: CartLineProvider
+description: The CartLineProvider component creates a context for using a cart line.
+---

 The `useCartLine` hook provides access to the cart line object.
 It must be a descendent of a `CartProvider` component.

 ## Example code